Gold and Silver in Low Sulphidation Veins.

 Partner: Available for Joint Venture

-Location: The Project is located in the Santa Cruz Province of Argentina, on the Northern edge of the Deseado Massif, approximately 75 Km to the NW of the new Don Nicolas Mine which is currently in construction.
-The project is accessed from Fitzroy on 80 km of unpaved roads and farm tracks.
+Location: The Project is located in the Santa Cruz Province of Argentina, on the Northern edge of the Deseado Massif, Figure 1, approximately 75 Km to the NW of the new Don Nicolas Mine which is currently in construction.
+The project is accessed from Fitzroy on 80 km of unpaved roads and farm tracks and is adjacent to the Luna Roja project to the North.

 Project Operator: Magna Terra Minerals

-Property Information: Magna Terra Minerals has 100% control of the El Monte I M.D. and the El Monte Cateo which constitute 10,000 Hectares on which the project is based.
-The Signos project consists of multiple Gold occurrences in veins and vein breccias occurring in three distinct zones, which we term “Lambda”, “Alpha”, and “Omega”, in an area covering approximately 1 by 2 Km.
+Property Information: Magna Terra Minerals has 100% control of the El Monte III M.D. which constitute 4,000 Hectares, see Figure 2, on which the project is based.
+The Signos project consists of multiple Gold occurrences in veins and vein breccias occurring in three distinct zones, which we term “Lambda”, “Alpha”, and “Omega”, see Figure 3, in an area covering approximately 1 by 2 Km.

 The Alpha zone is centered on an elongate east-west trending rhyolite dome which hosts a zone of sub-parallel quartz veins at least 250 meters long.
 More than 30 samples have been taken in the Alpha zone, mostly in sub-crop and float of brecciated and silicified rhyolite.
 Gold concentrations in the hundreds of ppb are common but one outlier with 26 ppm gold was reported.